nhanby/3a1fb4202f203a43474838e83f2e414bdd535ead13f8b2d416611d0c4de0a7d1/README.md

 mvn spring-boot:run
 ```
-4. Check the stdout or boot_example.log file to make sure no exceptions are thrown
+4. Check the stdout to make sure no exceptions are thrown

 ### REST APIs Endpoints